enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/classloaders.rst

 * The engine is totally transparent to payloads, as the engine libraries are inside a classloader which is not accessible to payloads.
 * It allows to have multiple incompatible versions of the same library running simultaneously in different payloads.
-* It still allows for the exposition to the payload of an API implemented inside the engine through the use of a proxy class, a pattern designed explicitely for that use case.
+* It still allows for the exposition to the payload of an API implemented inside the engine through the use of a proxy class, a pattern designed explicitly for that use case.
 * Easily allows for hot swap of libs and payloads.
-* Avoids having to administer complex classloader hierarchies and keeps payloads independant from one another.
+* Avoids having to administer complex classloader hierarchies and keeps payloads independent from one another.

 Cons: